Much of the information in the following FAQ is originally from the Centers for Disease Control and Prevention (CDC).

 The New Jersey Department of Labor & Workforce Development page has information about NJDOL Benefits and the Coronavirus (COVID-19), including details about Earned Sick Leave, Unemployment Insurance, Temporary Disability and Family Leave, and even Workers Compensation.

 You also may want to visit the State of NJ COVID-19 jobs and hiring portal: "The State of New Jersey has developed a centralized resource to match talent with opportunities in industries on the front lines of serving New Jerseyans during the outbreak.
 Did you lose your job or have your hours reduced as a result of COVID-19?
 Businesses across New Jersey need thousands of workers for immediate hire.
 Learn more about who is hiring in your community."

-The library has many Online Resources, some you can use to access e-books, audiobooks, magazines, movies, TV shows, and music on your smart device/computer; some you can use to do research or learn about certain topics; some you can use for looking into your family history or simply looking through digitized newspapers from years past.
-In addition, we have a new web page on which we link to other (temporarily free) e-book resources, as well as some websites that might be useful to help entertain and educate.
+In addition, the library has many Online Resources, some you can use to access e-books, audiobooks, magazines, movies, TV shows, and music on your smart device/computer; some you can use to do research or learn about certain topics; some you can use for looking into your family history or simply looking through digitized newspapers from years past.
+In addition, early on in this shut-down, we created a new web page on which we link to other (temporarily free) e-book resources, as well as some websites that might be useful to help entertain and educate.